-The ice-free islands and peninsulas of McMurdo Sound contain at least two different Pleistocene glacial sedimentary units (Denton and Marchant, 2000).
-At lower elevations (<510 m), the local Last Glacial Maximum (LGM) glacial deposit, known locally as Ross Sea drift, is characterized by a high concentration of erratic lithologies and unweathered clasts that lack iron-staining or ventifaction (Christ and Bierman, 2020; Denton and Marchant, 2000; Hall et al., 2015; Stuiver et al., 1981).
+McMurdo Sound contains at least two different Pleistocene glacial sedimentary units (Denton and Marchant, 2000).
+At lower elevations (<510 m), the local Last Glacial Maximum (LGM) glacial deposit, known locally as Ross Sea drift, is characterized by a high concentration of erratic lithologies and un-weathered clasts that lack iron-staining or ventifaction (Christ and Bierman, 2020; Denton and Marchant, 2000; Hall et al., 2015; Stuiver et al., 1981).
 Unlike many Antarctic glacial sediments, Ross Sea drift has a robust radiocarbon chronology of fossil algae embedded in moraines and ice-marginal sediments, which indicates that grounded ice maintained its local LGM extent between 12.3 and 19.6 calibrated thousands of years before present (cal. ka) (Christ and Bierman, 2020; Hall et al., 2015; Hall and Denton, 2000; Jackson et al., 2018; Stuiver et al., 1981).
 A pioneering application of cosmogenic 10Be, 26Al, and 3He in several lithologies from Ross Sea drift produced a highly scattered exposure age dataset ranging from 8 to 106 kyr (Brook et al., 1995).
 A recent elevation transect of 10Be in quartz (10Be{quartz}) exposure ages of granite boulders along eastern Mount Discovery indicates that ice thinned from its maximum extent no earlier than 14.1 ka to present conditions by 7.6 ka (Anderson et al., 2017).
-At higher elevations on the ice-free regions of volcanic islands in McMurdo Sound, other glacial sediments remain largely unmapped and undated.
+At higher elevations in McMurdo Sound, other glacial sediments remain largely unmapped and undated.
 These glacial deposits are characterized by a lower concentration of erratic lithologies relative to Ross Sea drift and are presumably older, as indicated by enhanced surface weathering characteristics including chemically-altered surfaces, and ventifacted and cavernously weathered boulders (Denton and Marchant, 2000).
 Earlier reconnaissance mapping on Mount Discovery indicated these deposits extend up to 770 m elevation (Denton and Marchant, 2000; Stuiver et al., 1981).
 Other similar higher elevation glacial deposits exist above Ross Sea drift in the Royal Society Range and, while they have not been mapped in detail, have some exposure age constraints that range widely between 104 - 567 kyr (Brook et al., 1995).

-There are several advantages to examining exposure ages of glacial deposits the ice-free areas surrounding McMurdo Sound.
+There are several advantages to examining exposure ages of glacial deposits in McMurdo Sound.
 Exposure ages of clasts from Ross Sea drift can be compared against the independently constrained radiocarbon chronology of fossil algae embedded in moraines and ice-marginal sediments from the same deposit (Fig. 2, 3) (Christ and Bierman, 2020; Hall et al., 2015; Hall and Denton, 2000; Jackson et al., 2018; Stuiver et al., 1981).
-The diversity of lithologies in glacial sediments in the ice-free areas surrounding McMurdo Sound provides targets for multiple cosmogenic nuclides by which to calculate exposure ages and these different lithologies in glacial sediments can be tied to their bedrock sources in the Transantarctic Mountains (Talarico et al., 2012, 2013).
-We compiled new and previously published (Anderson et al., 2017; Brook et al., 1995) exposure ages of different lithologies in Ross Sea drift to quantify the magnitude of exposure age scatter and investigate surface processes that contribute to, prevent, or reduce nuclide inheritance in Antarctic terrestrial glacial sediments.
+The diversity of lithologies in glacial sediments in McMurdo Sound provides targets for multiple cosmogenic nuclides by which to calculate exposure ages and the different lithologies in glacial sediments from McMurdo Sound can be tied to their bedrock sources in the Transantarctic Mountains (Talarico et al., 2012, 2013).
+By examining a compilation of new and previously published (Anderson et al., 2017; Brook et al., 1995) exposure ages of different lithologies in Ross Sea drift, we are able to quantify the magnitude of exposure age scatter and investigate surface processes that contribute to, prevent, or reduce nuclide inheritance in Antarctic terrestrial glacial sediments.
 With the magnitude and pattern of exposure age scatter known, we then examine previously unmapped and undated glacial deposits that delineate the maximum extent of grounded ice on Mount Discovery.